Books? Hairdressers? Europeans split on lockdown essentials

 “Chocolate is very much an essential food around here,” said chocolatier Marleen Van Volsem at the Praleen chocolaterie south of Brussels.
 “It has to be.
 Because chocolate makes you happy.”

 Happiness would seem no subject to split hairs about.
+Neither would safety as infection numbers are setting global records.
+A total of 600,000 confirmed daily cases were reported worldwide for the first time Friday after having reached 500,000 for the first time on Oct.
+26.

 Yet consider how differently Italy and Britain treat a service that gladdens many a heart.
 In the country that coined the term “bella figura” — the art of cutting a fine figure — hairdressers are deemed essential.

 “Italians really care about their image and about wellness,”″ said Charity Cheah, the Milan-based co-founder of TONI&GUY Italy.
 “Perhaps psychologically, the government may feel that going to a salon is a moment of release from stress and tension, a moment of self-care, that citizens need.”